-The AWRI has released six new webinars!
+The AWRI has released eight new webinars!
 Registration via the AWRI website is now open!

 Each webinar will include a presentation and an opportunity for audience members to ask questions.
 Sessions are held on Thursdays at 11:30 am in SA, 12 noon in the eastern states and 10 am in WA.
 All AWRI webinars are free to attend but do require pre-registration.

 - 3rd September.
 Irrigation Budgeting, Dr Paul Petrie – South Australian Research and Development Institute.